aahadi/aahadi/README.md

 Hi there!

 I'm a Data scientist, or at least I like thi think that I am one!
+I started playing around with the data